Machine Learning Force Fields: Mathematical and conceptual framework

 To increase data efficiency and accuracy, ML-FFs can (and should) exploit the invariances of physical systems (see Section~\ref{subsubsec:invariances_of_physical_systems}), which provide additional information in ways that are not directly available for other ML problems.
 Those invariances can be used to reduce the function space from which the model is selected, in this manner effectively reducing the degrees of freedom for learning,\cite{chmiela2018,anselmi2016invariance} i.e. making the learning problem easier and thus also solvable with a fraction of data.
 As ML algorithms are universal approximators with virtually no inherent flexibility restrictions, it is important that physically meaningful solutions are obtained.
 In the following, important physical constraints of such solutions and possible ways of their realization are discussed in detail.
 Furthermore, existing kernel-based methods and neural network architectures tailored for the construction of FFs and how they implement these physical constraints in practice are described.

 \paragraph{Energy conservation} A necessary requirement for ML-FFs is that, in the absence of external forces, the total energy of a chemical system is conserved (see Section~\ref{subsubsec:invariances_of_physical_systems}).
 When the potential energy is predicted by any differentiable method and forces derived from its gradient, they will be conservative by construction.
-However, when forces are predicted directly, this is generally not true.
-This makes deriving energies from force samples slightly more complicated, but this approach also carries some advantages.
+However, when forces are predicted directly, this is generally not true, which makes deriving energies from force samples slightly more complicated.
 The main challenge to overcome is that not every vector field is necessarily a valid gradient field.
 Therefore, the learning problem cannot simply be cast in terms of a standard multiple output regression task, where the output variables are modeled without enforcing explicit correlations.

 A big advantage of predicting forces directly is that they are true quantum-mechanical observables within the BO approximation by virtue of the Hellmann-Feynman theorem\cite{hellman1937einfuhrung,feynman1939forces}, i.e.\ they can be calculated \emph{analytically} and therefore at a relatively low additional cost when generating \textit{ab initio} reference data.
 As a rough guideline, the computational overhead for analytic forces scales with a factor of only around $\sim$1--7 on top of the energy calculation.\cite{chmiela2019}.
 In contrast, at least $3N + 1$ energy evaluations would be necessary for a numerical approximation of the forces by using finite differences.
-For example, at the PBE0/DFT level of theory\cite{adamo1999toward}, calculating energy and analytical forces for an ethanol molecule takes only $\sim$1.5 times as long as calculating just the energy (the exact value is implementation-dependent), whereas for numerical gradients, a factor of at least $\sim$10 would be expected.
+For example, at the PBE0/DFT (density functional theory with the Perdew-Burke-Ernzerhof hybrid functional) level of theory\cite{adamo1999toward}, calculating energy and analytical forces for an ethanol molecule takes only $\sim$1.5 times as long as calculating just the energy (the exact value is implementation-dependent), whereas for numerical gradients, a factor of at least $\sim$10 would be expected.

 As forces provide additional information about how the energy changes when an atom is moved, they offer an efficient way to sample the PES, which is why it is desirable to formulate ML models that can make \emph{direct} use of them in the training process.
 Another benefit of a direct reconstruction of the forces is that it avoids the amplification of estimation errors due to the derivative operator that would otherwise be applied to the PES reconstruction (see Fig.~\ref{fig:e_vs_f_learning}).\cite{chmiela2017,sauceda2019molecular,snyder2012finding}